look0012/GRMMI/Readme.txt

 - **MiRNA-mRNA Orientation**: Processes mRNA sequences by reversing their orientation to simulate complementary binding relationships with miRNAs.

 The model achieves excellent results on the **MTIS-9214 dataset**, demonstrating strong predictive performance with an AUC of 0.9347 and an accuracy of 86.65%.
+## Data Note
+Due to file size limitations on GitHub, some files in the data directory have been uploaded to a cloud storage service.
+You can access these files via the following link:  https://pan.baidu.com/s/1jccXYdT1BWpjzE3VyhLmhg?pwd=9214.
+Please download the necessary files and place them in the `data` directory before running the code.

 ## Requirements